PingPongun/rust-i18n/README.md

 >- Keep all translations files sorted (even after manual edit)
 >- Translation files can be converted between versions/file formats, by simply changing settings in Config.toml
 >- Default transleted text in `TODO.*` files is now taken from default locale "done" file (if present)
+>- Add ToStringI18N trait and derive macro for converting enum to translated string

 ## Features